 The Board is comprised of 12 members with representation from the Interior Savings Credit Union's trading area.
+The Board has the authority to adjust the number of members.
+In 2022, the number will increase to 13.
 To promote continuity of Board composition, each year the terms of four directors expire.
 Board members may seek re-election at that time.